The Salvation Debate

 8 The one who practices sin [separating himself from God, and offending Him by acts of disobedience, indifference, or rebellion] is of the devil [and takes his inner character and moral values from him, not God]; for the devil has sinned and violated God’s law from the beginning.
 The Son of God appeared for this purpose, to destroy the works of the devil.
 9 No one who is born of God [deliberately, knowingly, and habitually] practices sin, because God’s seed [His principle of life, the essence of His righteous character] remains [permanently] in him [who is born again—who is reborn from above—spiritually transformed, renewed, and set apart for His purpose]; and he [who is born again] cannot habitually [live a life characterized by] sin, because he is born of God and longs to please Him.
 10 By this the children of God and the children of the devil are clearly identified: anyone who does not practice righteousness [who does not seek God’s will in thought, action, and purpose] is not of God, nor is the one who does not [unselfishly] love his [believing] brother.

 This really takes it up a notch, and I believe requires real and honest self examination.
 1 Corinthians 11:31 says; For if we would judge ourselves, we should not be judged.
-I believe it is critical for the Believer to do this pray for faith to allow the Holy Spirit to positively impact his/her life.
+I believe it is critical for the Believer to do this on a regular basis.